albertaw/nodejs-tutorial/getting-started/README.md

 ### Exercise

-Modify your app to send an html document.
+Modify your app to send html to the response.
+It should contain at least an h1 element with the title of your app and an h2 element with the description.
 You will need to change the content type and the value passed to `response.write`.
 Commit your changes to github and deploy to Heroku.